 - Skills and achievements

-Try to keep on topic in whatever you write about, focussing on the GDL and your law career.
+Try to keep on topic in whatever you write about, focusing on the GDL and your law career.

 References for your GDL